Search for neutrino emission from blazar $\gamma$-ray flares accounting for possible neutrino time delays: Introduction

 Previous studies, looking for associations between blazars and \textit{IceCube} high-energy neutrinos, used as proxies either time-averaged fluxes of sources in various electromagnetic bands (from radio to $\gamma$-ray) or their light curves with corresponding values close to the time of the neutrino arrival.
-However, from the theoretical point of view, the temporal coincidence of the neutrino arrival and the major electromagnetic flare (here, we focus on $\gamma$-ray flares; note that radio flares tend to lag behind $\gamma$-ray flares \cite{Kramarenko:2021rkf} and have longer duration, so we do not discuss them here) might not be warranted for at least two reasons: (i) slow proton acceleration, and/or (ii) slow proton energy losses.
+However, from the theoretical point of view, the temporal coincidence of the neutrino arrival and the major electromagnetic flare\footnote{Here, we focus on $\gamma$-ray flares; note that radio flares tend to lag behind $\gamma$-ray flares \citep{Kramarenko:2021rkf} and have longer duration, so we do not discuss them here; optical flares tend, in principle, happen together with $\gamma$-ray flares (although, there might be so-called orphan flares, see, e.g. \citealp{Wang:2021unc}), but there are no continuous observations of a large sample of AGNs with no gaps in observations, which makes it difficult to achieve a potentially significant correlation as demonstrated by \citet{Kouch:2025ipk}.} might not be warranted for at least two reasons: (i) slow proton acceleration, and/or (ii) slow proton energy losses.